jundalisay/spblist/content/en/research/keynes/general-theory/chapter-13.md

 ---

-> *Superphysics Note: Here, we dissect Keynes' reasoning on why his system is totally different from Classical -- because he enshrines the love for cash!
+{{< n n="Here, we dissect Keynes' reasoning on why his system is totally different from Classical -- because he enshrines the love for cash, just like any Mercantilist!" >}}

 <!-- Thus the rate of interest at any time is the reward for parting with liquidity. -->